sleeplessinc/dadu/README.md

 	{"type":"image/jpeg","size":11100,"fileName":"273853_1565046558_2703087_n.jpg","error":null,"remoteName":"273853_1565046558_2703087_n.jpg","remoteSize":11100}

+This is an "xfer" object and contains data for a single file transfer.

 If "error" is not null, then it will be a description of what went wrong.
 Otherwise, the upload succeeded.